Table of Contents

-In 2021, we celebrated the first official International TAPS Day, in order to recognize 15 incredible years of TAPS research.
+In 2021, we celebrated the first official International TAPS Day.

 March 3rd Is International TAPS Day.